vergecurrency/verge/README.md

 ## Wallets

-Binary (pre-compiled) wallets are available on all platforms at [https://vergecurrency.com](https://vergecurrency.com/#wallets).
+Binary (pre-compiled) wallets are available on all platforms here in [Releases](https://github.com/vergecurrency/verge/releases).

 > **Note:** **Important!** Only download pre-compiled wallets from the official Verge website or official Github repos.